-4.45.15 The site is under the control of multiple landowners, and it is therefore particularly important that an appropriate mechanism is in place to ensure a comprehensive, well connected and well designed development is delivered on the site, with the necessary supporting infrastructure.
-Section 2 of Policy LPA05.1 provides for this mechanism in the form of any planning application for development within the site needing to be supported by a comprehensive masterplan covering the whole site, which sets out a wide range of details, as listed in sub-sections a) to i).
+4.45.13 In its initial findings, the Review anticipates that there will be highways junctions that will experience impact in terms of traffic flow as a result of development but that there are opportunities to achieve a significant modal shift towards sustainable travel that would reduce the impact of the proposed development on the local highway network.
+Highways England have provided initial comments on the Review and the Council will continue to engage with Highways England throughout the BFGS masterplanning process.
+4.45.14 The Review is an initial element of the masterplanning process that will be required prior to the site being developed.
+Masterplanning 4.45.15 The site is under the control of multiple landowners, and it is therefore particularly important that an appropriate mechanism is in place to ensure a comprehensive, well connected, and well-designed development is delivered on the site, with the necessary supporting infrastructure.
+Section 2 of Policy LPA05.1 provides for this mechanism in the form of any planning application for development within the site needing to accord with a comprehensive masterplan covering the whole site, which sets out a wide range of details, as listed in sub-sections a) to i).
+This masterplan will need to be approved by the Council in advance of any planning applications and will be prepared in consultation with a range of stakeholders.
 In the case of the BFGS, this is particularly critical to ensure that a high quality development is delivered in a comprehensive manner, and the various phases of development can be delivered in accordance with an overarching, agreed masterplan, and in a timely manner."
 MM019 73 LPB01 New Section 2 "2.
 The English Cities Fund Regeneration Partnership will help deliver a comprehensive redevelopment of the Town Centre and Central Spatial Area, including new commercial activity, upgraded infrastructure, the provision of quality housing, and the overall improvement of the social and economic viability of the area.
 23. Proposals for retail and leisure development will be directed" Subsequent policy sections will be renumbered accordingly.
-To provide a factual update reflecting the Council's strategic partnership with the English Cities Fund.
-73 Section 3 (to be renumbered Section 4) "34.
-Proposals for the change of use of units in the Primary Retail Frontages Shopping Area in St Helens Town Centre will be refused unless they would be to a Class A145 retail use or To align with the NPPF, and reflect changes to the Use Class Order (particularly in relation to Use Class E and the former Use Class A1).